 Infants and toddlers are the most vulnerable (perhaps because perpetrators know they cannot complain), with risk declining in the early school years and increasing again in adolescence.

-Medical child abuse (previously called Munchausen syndrome by proxy) is see Munchausen Syndrome by Proxy.
+Medical child abuse (previously called Munchausen syndrome by proxy) is discussed in Munchausen Syndrome by Proxy.

 Any action with a child that is done for the sexual gratification of an adult or significantly older child constitutes sexual abuse (see Pedophilia).
 Forms of sexual abuse include intercourse, which is oral, anal, or vaginal penetration; molestation, which is genital contact without intercourse; and nonspecific forms, which do not involve physical contact, including exposure, showing sexual material to a child, and forcing a child to participate in a sex act with another child or to participate in the making of sexual material.